Kryzor/CS30-Major-Project/proposal.md

 ## Need to have
 - Actual infinite generation
-- A camera that follows the player
-- ghosts that use AI to move to the player
+- Ghosts that use AI to move to the player
 - Pellets and bigger pellets for eating ghosts
 - Animated sprites for pacman and ghosts
 - Score counter
 - Main menu with settings

 ## Nice to have
+- A camera that follows the player
 - Skins for the player and possibly ghosts
 - Dramatic effects for eating ghosts or being killed by ghosts
     - Like a particle explosion and a camera shake when eating a ghost